28 August - 2 September 2022, Grindelwald, Switzerland

 The Summer School invites young researchers from all fields of climate research.
 The courses cover a broad spectrum of climate and climate impact research issues and foster cross-disciplinary links.
 Each topic includes keynote plenary lectures and workshops with in-depth discussion in smaller groups.
 All Summer School participants are expected to present a poster of their research and there will be ample opportunity for discussion.

-Gabriela Aznar-Siguan (ETH Zurich, CH); Claus Beisbart (U Bern, CH); David Bresch (ETH Zurich, CH); Stefan Brönnimann (U Bern, CH); Erich Fischer (ETH Zurich, CH); Jörg Franke (U Bern, CH), Thomas Frölicher (U Bern, CH); Markus Hohl (BABS, CH); Rebecca Morss (UCAR/NCAR Boulder, USA); Naomi Oreskes (Harvard University, USA); Christian Otto (PIK Potsdam, D); Christoph C. Raible (U Bern, CH); Olivia Romppainen-Martius (U Bern, CH); Alexander Ruane (NASA GISS, USA); Sonia I. Seneviratne (ETH Zurich, CH); Thomas F. Stocker.
+Claus Beisbart (U Bern, CH); Stefan Brem (BABS, CH); David Bresch (ETH Zurich, CH); Stefan Brönnimann (U Bern, CH); Erich Fischer (ETH Zurich, CH); Jörg Franke (U Bern, CH), Katja Frieler (PIK Potsdam, D); Thomas Frölicher (U Bern, CH); Rebecca Morss (UCAR/NCAR Boulder, USA); Christian Otto (PIK Potsdam, D); Christoph C. Raible (U Bern, CH); Olivia Romppainen-Martius (U Bern, CH); Alexander Ruane (NASA GISS, USA); Sonia I. Seneviratne (ETH Zurich, CH); Thomas F. Stocker (U Bern, CH).

 The Summer School is open to young researchers (PhD students and Post-Docs) worldwide.
 Participation is highly competitive and will be limited to a maximum of 70.
 The registration fee (1300 CHF) includes half board accommodation, excursion and teaching material.

 The 20th Swiss Climate Summer School is organized and supported by: